 To obtain your GED transcript and certificate, follow these steps:

-In North Carolina, the GED credential is officially recognized as the North Carolina State Board of Community Colleges High School Equivalency Diploma.
+The GED credential is officially recognized as the North Carolina High School Equivalency Diploma.

 This diploma is awarded to individuals who successfully complete the GED or HiSET assessments, which are nationally recognized and cover the same content areas.